 It’s essential that you answer this question with specific details.
 Don’t just answer it about the role you could do at any business; make sure to include details about this particular job.
 To do this, you will need to have become very familiar with the job description beforehand.
-And use it as a chance to show some of your skills and how they connect with different parts of the job description.
+Use it as a chance to show some of your skills and how they connect with different parts of the job description.

 4. Do You Have Any Experience in This Role?

 If you don’t have direct experience in the role you are interviewing for, then focus on the experience you have of the skills you will be using in the role.
 So, for example, you may have never worked directly in marketing before, but you may have experience in understanding customers, creating content and managing a team.
 You can speak about all of these skills like experience in marketing without having worked in marketing.